PsyTeachR/book-template/docs/02-style-guide.md

 <code>&#96;&#96;&#96;</code></div>

 <div class="info">
-<p>The &quot;verbatim&quot; option is not standard to bookdown.
-It is only available if you include the code from the &quot;R/psyteachr_setup.R&quot; file.</p>
+<p>The “verbatim” option is not standard to bookdown.
+It is only available if you include the code from the “R/psyteachr_setup.R” file.</p>
 </div>